Black or White: Cultural impact

 In 1991, "Weird Al" Yankovic recorded a parody of "Black or White" titled "Snack All Night", which was never released.
 Although Jackson was a long-time supporter of Yankovic's work and had approved past parodies, he told Yankovic that he was reluctant to approve a parody of "Black or White" because of the message of the song.
 Yankovic believes that Jackson's rejection of the parody was ultimately for the best, because he was unsatisfied with the quality of the song and its scrapping left room on his next album for "Smells Like Nirvana", one of his biggest hits.
 As with other rejected parodies, Yankovic has performed "Snack All Night" during his concerts.

-The music video, particularly the panther segment, has been referenced or parodied by television shows and artists, notably by Saturday Night Live and In Living Color.
-Comedian Chris Rock joked that he was angry because Jackson had smashed his car.
-In 1991, English rock band Genesis parodied the "Black or White" video during the ending of their video for "I Can't Dance", in which member Phil Collins imitates Michael Jackson's "panther" fit in front of a stark white background.
+The music video, particularly the panther segment, has been referenced or parodied by television shows and artists, notably by Saturday Night Live (where Jackson was portrayed by Chris Rock) and In Living Color (whereas Jackson was portrayed by Tommy Davidson).
+Rock joked that he was angry because Jackson had smashed his car.
+In 1991, English rock band Genesis parodied the "Black or White" video during the ending of their video for "I Can't Dance", in which member Phil Collins imitates Jackson's "panther" fit in front of a stark white background.
 In 2012, the television show Glee covered the song in the episode "Michael", it features primary voices from Kevin McHale, Lea Michele, Chris Colfer, Amber Riley and Naya Rivera, and backing vocals from the rest of the cast.
 Jenna Ushkowitz and Darren Criss are not featured in the song or the performance.
 This cover debuted and peaked at number 64 on the Billboard Hot 100, number 42 at Billboard Digital Songs, and number 69 at Billboard Canadian Hot 100 chart at the week of February 18, 2012.